 A child who is ready to learn how to read understands stories and is able to talk about them with others.

-Print awareness is the understanding that the writing on a page is letters, and letters create words, which we can read in order to understand what they say.
+Concepts about Print include the understanding that the writing on a page is letters, and letters create words, which we can read in order to understand what they say.

 Kids who are ready to read might point to the print (randomly) while they are looking through a book and telling themselves the story.